syncfusion-content/flutter-docs/Flutter/DateRangePicker/date-restrictions.md

 {% endtabs %}

 ## Blackout Dates
-In DateRangePicker, [blackoutDates](https://pub.dev/documentation/syncfusion_flutter_datepicker/latest/datepicker/DateRangePickerMonthViewSettings/blackoutDates.html) refers the disabled dates that restrict the user from selecting it.
+In `DateRangePicker`, [blackoutDates](https://pub.dev/documentation/syncfusion_flutter_datepicker/latest/datepicker/DateRangePickerMonthViewSettings/blackoutDates.html) refers the disabled dates that restrict the user from selecting it.
 These dates will be marked with Strikethrough.

 {% tabs %}
 {% highlight Dart %}